Doing Time on Maple Drive: Plot

-The movie centers on the upper middle class Carter family.
-Phil (Sikking), the patriarch, is a successful local restaurateur, who has been married for many years to Lisa (Besch).
-They have three grown children, Karen (Brook), Tim (Carrey), and Matt (McNamara).
-Karen is married to Tom (Byron), an art photographer.
+Phil Carter is a successful restaurateur, who has been married for many years to his wife, Lisa.
+They have three grown offspring: Karen, Tim, and Matt.
+Karen is married to Tom, an art photographer.
 Tim works in Phil's restaurant.
 Matt is a recently engaged college student.
 Despite outward appearances, the family is quite dysfunctional.
 Tim is an alcoholic who failed out of college.
 He catches Phil bribing local officials to overlook problems with the restaurant and tells his father that he resents him for acting like his drinking makes him a criminal when Phil is committing his own misdeeds.
 Tom thinks his in-laws dislike him because they believe that he destroyed Karen's literary career.
 Phil tells Tom that he and Karen are not financially stable enough to have children yet.
 Lisa is in deep denial about her family's problems.

-Matt brings his fiancé, Allison (Loughlin), home from college one weekend to meet his family.
-While there, she witnesses some of their problems.
+Matt brings his fiancée Allison home from college one weekend to meet his family.
+While there, she witnesses some of their issues.
 She also discovers that Matt is gay after finding a letter in his jacket from his ex-boyfriend, Kyle.
 Early the next morning, she gives Matt the letter, breaks the engagement, and leaves after saying that she won't reveal his secret.
 Matt invents an excuse to explain her departure and doesn't say anything about the wedding.
 He carries on as if still engaged and attends his bachelor party, where Tim gets drunk and makes a fool of himself.
 While driving home, Matt decides to commit suicide by driving into a utility pole.
 He survives and wakes up in the hospital with a broken arm and some scratches.
 Karen is in the room watching over him and tells him that they haven't been able to reach Allison.
 He informs Karen that the marriage is off but doesn't state why.
 They joke about how upsetting the news will be to their parents and she promises not to tell them.